Hiviexd/osu-wiki/wiki/Contests/Official_support/en.md

 For other contests, email us at [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 We'll try to work something out.

-This article was last updated on **March 13, 2025**.
+This article was last updated on **October 22, 2025**.
 For the full changelog, check out the [beatmapping contest support updates thread](https://osu.ppy.sh/community/forums/topics/1907886).
-For any queries or clarifications, please consult the `#tournaments` channel in the [osu!
-Discord server](https://discord.com/invite/ppy) or send an email to the [account support team](/wiki/People/Account_support_team) via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+For any inquiries or clarifications, you can:

+- Send an email to the [account support team](/wiki/People/Account_support_team) via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+- Reach out to the [Contest Committee](/wiki/People/Tournament_Committee#contest-committee) via [creating a ticket](https://tcomm.hivie.tn/tickets/create) through the [Tournament Committee website](https://tcomm.hivie.tn/).
+- Consult the [`#tournaments`](https://discord.com/channels/188630481301012481/867773019015610389) channel in the [osu!
+Discord server](https://discord.com/invite/ppy).

 ## Benefits